reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 }
 ```

-Every time your component renders, React will update the screen *and then* run the code inside `useEffect`.
+Every time your Component renders, React will update the screen *and then* run the code inside `useEffect`.
 In other words, **`useEffect` "delays" a piece of code from running until that render is reflected on the screen.**

 Let's see how you can use an Effect to synchronize with an external system.
 Consider a `<VideoPlayer>` React component.
 It would be nice to control whether it's playing or paused by passing an `isPlaying` prop to it: